rj-price/my_nf_pipelines/README.md

 ## Fungal Variant Calling
 Use a fungal variant calling pipeline to learn how to create more complex pipelines using a sample sheet with input ingestion.

+## ONT Genome Assembly
+Adapting my [ONT assembly pipeline](https://github.com/rj-price/ont_assembly_starter) into a NextFlow pipeline using the new SeqeraAI.